AugustToko/where.dart/README.md

 ```

 ### `dynamic onError(String command)`
-By default, when the specified command cannot be located, a `FileSystemException` is thrown.
+By default, when the specified command cannot be located, a `FinderException` is thrown.
 You can disable this exception by providing your own error handler:

 ```dart
 var path = await where('foobar', onError: (_) => '');